banzai-cicd/banzai/README.md

     deploy = true
     deployBranches = /tag\-(.*)|develop/        // regex to determine which branches to deploy deployScriptFile = 'deployScript.sh'        // location of deployScript. defaults to deployScript.sh
+    jdk = 'jdk 10.0.1'                          // value must be the name given to a configured JDK in the Global Tools sections of Jenkins
 }
 ```